Raku/advent/raku-advent-2022/articles/melezhik.md

 git push -u origin main
 ```

-Once a module in a GitHub (aka Lapland), let's register it in SparrowCI:
+Once the module in the GitHub land (aka Lapland), let's register it in SparrowCI:

 Go to "my repos", then a repository you want to build - https://github.com/melezhik/sparrow-bird :

 ![add repo](https://raw.githubusercontent.com/melezhik/advent/master/images/sparrowci/add-repo.png)

-# The Gift
+# The Gift packaged

 Now it's time to see the very first new gift wrapped in a holiday paper,
 please allow SparrowCI a minute do his job, as he is being very busy wrapping up other holiday gifts.